The complete guide to online reputation management SEO: How reviews, local search, and customer feedback shape your visibility

 Think of citations as the infrastructure of your local SEO strategy.
 When they’re solid, everything else you build—reviews, content, listings—has a stronger foundation.

-How does social media activity impact local search visibility and brand reputation?
+How does social media impact local search visibility and brand reputation?

 Social media plays a meaningful role in both your local SEO strategy and your brand’s reputation.
 Social offers a real-time, human look at your business—and that visibility builds trust.
 Most consumers say social media makes businesses more accountable, and that sense of transparency reinforces your credibility with both customers and search engines.